 Associated with a change in stool frequency

 Associated with a change in stool form (appearance)

 *Criterion fulfilled for the last 3 months with symptom onset at least 6 months prior to diagnosis.”

 In a nutshell, IBS is a functional disorder.
 Meaning, there is nothing structurally wrong with the gut, unlike in Celiac Disease or in Crohn’s Disease.
 Individuals with IBS typically have a sensitive digestive system with heightened reactivity, which causes the bowel to respond differently to normal gut stimuli.
 Although each person has a unique IBS experience, the common symptoms are: abdominal pain, bloating, constipation and/or diarrhea.

 Think you might have IBS?

 Your next steps are to book an appointment with your family physician to rule out all other potential causes of GI distress, including Celiac Disease or Crohn’s Disease.
-Then stay-tuned for next week when we talk about how to manage IBS symptoms through nutrition.

 If you have IBS and need some nutritional guidance, contact me for more information about my one-on-one consultations.